Colorado wildfire erupts amid deepening drought, forcing evacuations in Boulder County

 The small community of Jamestown, about 15 miles northwest of Boulder, was completely evacuated Saturday, and the town of Lyons, home to more than 2,000, is under an evacuation warning on Sunday.
-According to the Boulder County Office of Emergency Management, “An Evacuation Warning is when a public safety official issues a warning that there is a high possibility of an evacuation due to a wildfire that poses a risk to life or property.”
+According to the Boulder Office of Emergency Management, “An Evacuation Warning is when a public safety official issues a warning that there is a high possibility of an evacuation due to a wildfire that poses a risk to life or property.”

 Trump administration rejects, then approves, emergency aid for California fires, including biggest blaze in state history

 At least 2,000 properties were in harm’s way, with local media outlets reporting that it’s likely that an unknown number were destroyed in the blaze.
-“We believe a number of structures were likely impacted,” Boulder County Sheriff’s Division Chief Mike Wagner told the Boulder Daily Camera.
+“We believe a number of structures were likely impacted,” Boulder County Sheriff’s Office Division Chief Mike Wagner told the Boulder Daily Camera.

 The ingredients for the CalWood Fire, which was first reported near the Cal-Wood Education Center in Jamestown, are all too familiar at this point in the West’s destructive wildfire season: unusually dry conditions, strong winds, low humidity and above-average temperatures.